 - Label important graphics using highly visible text, e.g: “Figure A: The relationship between [concept] and [concept.]”

 - Include text versions of important points in the same order that you describe them verbally.
-Presenting them in a different order can be confusing for people who are hard-of-hearing or who struggle with auditory processing.
+Presenting them in a different order, or with very different wording, can be confusing for people who are hard-of-hearing or who struggle with auditory processing.

-- Ensure your text includes necessary details.
-E.g: a line reading “Victorian gender roles?” is vague; “In what ways does the text criticize Victorian gender roles?” is not.
+- Ensure your text includes all the details needed to understand your point.
+E.g: a line reading “Victorian gender roles?” is vague; “In what ways does [book title] criticize Victorian gender roles?” is not.

-- Consider providing handouts that describe your slides and presentation in detail, especially if your presentation is highly verbal.
+- We strongly encourage providing handouts that match your slides and general script, especially if your presentation is highly verbal.
 These make an enormous difference for people who are Deaf, hard-of-hearing, or who struggle with auditory processing!

 - If available, use a microphone.
 When taking questions from the audience, offer them a microphone or repeat their question into yours.